yiisoft/yii2-elasticsearch/README.md

 Dependent on the version of elasticsearch you are using you need a different version of this extension.

 - Extension version 2.0.x works with elasticsearch version 1.6.0 to 1.7.6.
-- Extension version 2.1.x requires at least elasticsearch version 5.0.
+- Extension version 2.1.x requires at least elasticsearch 5.x.

 Note: to provide the work necessary a requests to the delete by query, in elasticsearch [since version 2.0](https://www.elastic.co/guide/en/elasticsearch/reference/1.7/docs-delete-by-query.html), you should to install the plugin [delete-by-query](https://www.elastic.co/guide/en/elasticsearch/plugins/2.3/plugins-delete-by-query.html)